-Hotelscombined – even if I found some good place with good price, I always check once more here.
+Hotelscombined – even if I found some good place with a good price, I always check once more here.
 Sometimes they have even better deals.

-Couchsurfing – one of most popular platform to search local hosts.
+Couchsurfing – one of the most popular platform to search local hosts.
 But it’s not just free accommodation during your trip – it’s sharing and giving as well.

 Skyscanner – I love that I can choose “to” destination “flexible”.
 It helps me to find the cheapest destination from Europe to Asia (no matter Thailand, Malaysia or other, from there to go to Indonesia simpler).

-Momondo – If my travel dates are flexible it’s great to see all prices in the chart by dates and choose the cheapest date to fly.
+Momondo – If my travel dates are flexible it’s great to see all the prices in the chart by dates and choose the cheapest date to fly.

 Tiket – one of the website that you can find as well cheapest flights tickets inside Asia.
 As well you can buy train tickets, rent a car, book the hotel in Indonesia.

 Traveloka – here you can find flights, hotels, trains tickets and much more.